10 Common Tax Mistakes Business Owners Make

 • Deductions are missed

-• You may pay more tax than required
+• Businesses may pay more tax than necessary

 3. Not Keeping Records for All Accounts